RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 In order to converge the thermal conductivity, we should test it against the sampling in a iterative way.
 For doing that, we should repeat the steps explained in the  [Tutorial 02 Sampling](https://github.com/tdep-developers/tdep-tutorials/blob/main/02_sampling/sTDEP/01_MgO/README.md) and test the goodness of our fit for the desired property, in this case the thermal conductivity (sTDEP scheme).
 [Example of MgO for sampling](https://github.com/tdep-developers/tdep-tutorials/blob/main/02_sampling/sTDEP/01_MgO/README.md)

-To do so, with the data provided in the folder ``convergence_tests/input_MgO/``` we can:

-Remember to extract the 3-order IFCs, needed for calculating the thermal conductivity:
+Remember to extract the 3-order IFCs, needed for calculating the thermal conductivity, at each step:
 ```
 mpirun extract_forceconstants  -rc2 8 -rc3 4
 ```